folio-org/ui-courses/doc/testing-notes.md

 ### Coverage testing

 XXX How can we generate coverage analysis for Stripes code running in the browser?
 Check how other projects do this.

+## Acknowledgements

+This document is in part the result of extensive discussions with @zburke, @doytch and @skomorokh.
+Although the conclusions I have reached are likely unpalatable to all of them (no two people agree on this stuff), I thank them profundly.